yuuyuee/yuuyuee.github.io/docs/time_and_timers/time_and_timers.md

 };

 // requirements _POSIX_C_SOURCE >= 199309L and link with -lrt
+// clockid:
+// CLOCK_REALTIME
+//    A  settable system-wide clock that measures real (i.e., wall-clock) time.
+//    Its time represents seconds and nanoseconds since the Epoch.
+//    When its time is changed, timers for a relative interval are unaffected,
+//    but timers for an absolute point in time are affected.
+// CLOCK_MONOTONIC
+//     A nonsettable system-wide clock that represents monotonic time since—as
+//     described by POSIX—"some unspecified point in the past".

 int clock_getres(clockid_t clockid, struct timespec *res);
 int clock_gettime(clockid_t clockid, struct timespec *tp);